AntCPLab/OpenCoral/doc/networking.rst

 All protocols in MP-SPDZ rely on point-to-point connections between all pairs of parties.
 This is realized using TCP, which means that every party must be reachable under at least one TCP port.
 The default is to set this port to a base plus the player number.
-This allows to easily run all parties on the same host.
+This allows for easily running all parties on the same host.
 The base defaults to 5000, which can be changed with the command-line option ``--portnumbase``.
+However, the scripts in ``Scripts`` use a random base port number, which can be changed using the same option.

 There are two ways of communicating hosts and individually setting ports:

 1. All parties first to connect to a coordination server, which